-The following Engine tab features are shared by both the Analog and Wavetable engine types, so we'll cover them in this section of the manual.
-To learn about features that are specific to only one of those Engines, see the Analog engine [p.46] and Wavetable engine [p.49] sections.
+The following Engine tab features are shared by both the Analog, Wavetable and Sample engine types, so we'll cover them in this section of the manual.
+To learn about features that are specific to only one of those Engines, see the Analog engine [p.52], Wavetable engine [p.56] and Sample engine [p.72] sections.